kristinmariebell/Module_11_Web_Scraping/README.md

 I found the amount of terrestrial days in a Martian year by researching that the degree of solar longitude is what determines the length of a year.
 I used the solar longitude data and the terrestrial_data data to determine that there are 687 earth days in a Martian year
-I then plotted all minimun temperature data collected
+I then plotted all minimun temperature data collected and exported the DataFrame to a CSV file

 I used ChatGPT for help with some coding questions, and referred to the module activities for coding examples